johandahlberg/piper/README.md

 Library types depends on the protcol used.
 For ScriptSeq, it's for example `fr-secondstrand`.

-**RNADifferentialExpression**

-    ./workflows/RNADifferentialExpression.sh --xml_input <setup.xml> --library_type <fr-secondstrand/fr-firststrand/fr-unstranded> [--replicates <replicate_file>] [--alignments_only] [--run]

-To be able to run this workflow samtools needs to be available on the `PATH`, you can get this by loading the samtools module in your `.bashrc` or by explicitly adding it to the `PATH` variable.

-If you have replicates in you cohort specify them in a file (under `--replicates`) accoring to the following: On each line should be the label (e.g. the name of the condition) and sample names of the samples included in that condition seperated by tabs.
-Please note that only samples which have replicates need to be specified.
-The default is one sample - one replicate.

 **Exome**

     ./workflows/Exome.sh --xml_input <setup.xml> <--sureselect> || <--truseq> [--alignments_only] [--run]

 Pick one if either `--sureselect` or `--truseq` to set which exome intervals should be used.
+If you need some other interval files - open up the workflow file and set the `INTERVALS` to the path of your interval file.

 **WholeGenome**